Net Metering Update:

 How is billing handled with a net metering facility?

+For net metering facilities interconnected on or before September 30, 2024 (legacy net-metering), net metering customers are given full retail rate credit (1:1) for any excess kWh fed back to the cooperative during the billing period.
 Any excess kWh generated by the net metering facility will reverse the kWh on the electric meter.
-All First Electric meters are capable of running backward; no meter exchange is required for a service to be net metered.
+All First Electric meters are capable of running backward; a meter exchange may be required for a service to be net metered.
 If the electricity generated by the net metering facility is fed back to the cooperative and exceeds the electricity supplied by the cooperative during the billing period, then the member will receive a kWh credit for the accumulated net excess kWh to apply to next month’s bill.
 Credits may accrue from month-to-month and do not expire.
-The member will not receive a special bill.
 The kWh credit will be maintained in First Electric’s billing system.
-The monthly availability charge and minimum bill still applies even if no electricity is purchased from First Electric.
+The member will continue to receive a monthly bill which includes the service availability charge and minimum bill amount (even if no electricity is purchased).

 At the request of the member, monthly excess kWh credits may be transferred to additional accounts in a rank order provided by the member.
-The additional accounts must be in the name of the member who owns the net metering facility.
+The additional accounts must be in the name of the member who received the kWh credits from a net metering facility.
+An account receiving credits from a non-legacy net metering facility must be within 100 miles of the net metering facility.
 The member must provide the rank order of additional accounts at least 30 days prior to the first requested transfer, and the member only can make changes to the rank order one time in the calendar year.
 (See Net Metering Account Transfer Request form in Downloads below.)
 If the additional accounts are not in the same billing cycle as the net-metered account, those accounts will be moved to a common billing cycle.
 The additional accounts do not have to be the same class of service.
 Excess kWh credits will be applied to the additional accounts up to the amount needed to net zero the kWh usage on each account in the rank order provided.
+Credits applied from legacy net metering facilities will be the cooperative’s tariffed rate for the account receiving the credit.
+Credits applied from non-legacy net metering facilities will be the avoided cost of energy.
 Credit kWh will not be divided proportionately across the additional accounts, and the additional accounts cannot carry forward credit kWh from month to month.
 If the member has multiple net metering facilities, each net meter facility must have its own rank order list of additional accounts.
 An account only can be assigned to one rank order list.
 Excess kWh credits do not expire.
-Credits older than 24 months may be cashed out at the estimated average avoided cost of electricity if the sum to be paid is at least $100.
+For legacy net metering facilities, credits older than 24 months may be cashed out at the avoided cost of electricity if the sum to be paid is at least $100.